AriFordsham/GHCWiki/type-functions-status.md

 Todo (high-level):

-1. Extend interface files to include euqality axioms:
+1. Extend interface files to include equality axioms:

   - How do we exactly want to represent type equations in interface files?